csc-training/summerschool/application-design/docs/02-documentation-testing.md

     - ... when its tests do not pass?
     - ... if the tests are never run?
     - ... if there are no tests at all?
-- Assume mistakes will happen and introduce guards agains them
+- Assume mistakes will happen and introduce guards against them
 - Test drive development
     - Tests are written before actually implementing the functionality

 # What should be tested in software ?

-- Validity of physical model
+- Validity of the physical model
     - Comparison to experimental results
 - Validity of numerical methods and implementation
     - Comparison to analytic solutions of special cases